Jitendra Kumar Soni

-Jitendra Kumar Soni (29 November 1981) is an Indian civil servant, and a Rajasthani and Hindi writer and translator.
+Jitendra Kumar Soni (29 November 1981) is an Indian civil servant born in Dhannasar village of Hanumangarh District in Rajasthan .He is a Rajasthani and Hindi writer and translator.

 Life and career

 Life

 Soni obtained an M.A. in political science, philosophy and public policy and obtained his PhD in political science from Rajasthan University, Jaipur.

 He writes in multiple languages including Hindi, Punjabi, and Rajasthani.
-He has published more than 10 novels, short stories, and collections.
-He was awarded the Sahitya Academy Yuva Puruskar in 2016 for his work Rankhaar.
+He has published more than 10 novels, short stories, and other collections.
+He was awarded the Sahitya Akademi Award 2025" for his Rajasthani short story collection Bharkhama announced by Sahitya Akademi and Sahitya Academy Yuva Puruskar in 2016 for his work Rankhaar.
 He received the civilian lifesaving award Jeevan Raksha Padak for saving 8 lives.
 He has been selected in top 10 IAS officers by The Better India.